The Problem: Masonite Board Interiors

 Wanting to increase the lifetime of the cab interiors while also maintaining the high-quality aesthetic of the cab, the manufacturer turned to Polymer for a solution.
 Polymer’s engineering team provided alternative sample materials for the client to test in their cabs.
 Testing of the material focused on two key requirements: rigidity and durability.

 The client selected a material commonly used in Polymer’s military applications: a 4 millimeter thick customized corrugated waterproof plastic.

 Using corrugated plastic was key as it allowed the client to move away from wood-based material.
-Initially the corrugated plastic was slightly more expensive than the Masonite board but after making adjustments to the manufacturing process, Polymer was able reduce the cost of the plastic, making it less than the Masonite.
+Initially, the corrugated plastic was slightly more expensive than the Masonite board, but after making adjustments to the manufacturing process, Polymer was able to reduce the cost of the plastic, making it less than the Masonite.

 Polymer Technologies was able to create custom pieces to fit within the cabs.
-Polymer provided the parts pre-fabricated so the client didn’t have to spend additional funds and time manufacturing the piece themselves.
+Polymer provided the parts prefabricated, so the client didn’t have to spend additional funds and time to manufacture the piece themselves.